RoySchor/personal-website/README.md

 [![website](https://img.shields.io/website?label=website&url=http%3A%2F%2Froyschor.com%2F)](http://royschor.com/)

-> In today’s digital world, how you present yourself matters.
+> In today's digital world, how you present yourself matters.
 Our online identities are constantly tracked, filtered, and distorted.
-I wanted a space where I could intentionally curate how I’m seen—something that felt personal, memorable, and unmistakably me.
+I wanted a space where I could intentionally curate how I'm seen—something that felt personal, memorable, and unmistakably me.

 Most personal websites follow the same pattern: a title at the top, a navbar, and a vertical scroll through content.
 For a software engineer, that kind of site becomes indistinguishable from millions of similar designs.
-When someone Googles my name, I didn’t want them to land on *another* portfolio.
+When someone Googles my name, I didn't want them to land on *another* portfolio.
 I wanted the experience to feel different—something that immediately sparks curiosity and leaves a lasting impression.

 That goal is what led to the creation of royschor.com.